… finding our way in the mission of God

 We focus our attention on helping people:

 – In local leadership of whatever kind, small groups, worship, special interest (eg toddlers, foodbanks, etc), deacons, elders, leadership team members, administrators, secretaries, treasurers, even Ministers!
 This can also incorporate people who are called to leadership in their sphere of employment.

 – The ‘others’, as in Luke 10, who feel called to follow Jesus wherever he has placed them, or as pioneers into new territory.

-– Through Learning Communities ¬– some of which we will provide, others we will signpost, for example:
+– Through Learning Communities – some of which we provide, others we signpost, for example:

 ii.
 Small missional groups.
 DNA Groups has helped hundreds of small groups of 3 or 4 to find their place in the mission of God.
-The material is currently being re-written, in the light of our learning from the first print run of 1000.
-There is much more work to be done, in relation to the working (or not!) of small groups in general, but the potential impact of this area of development is significant.
+The material is currently being re-written, in the light of our learning from the first print run – but the potential impact of this area of development is significant.

 iii.
-Forge Training – Seventy-two is developing a partnership with Forge England & Wales and has recently launched one of seven training ‘hubs’ to equip ‘missional practicioners.
+Forge Training – Seventy-two is working in partnership with Forge England & Wales and hosts one of seven training ‘hubs’ to equip ‘missional practitioners.

 If you’ve read this far, why not join us on this journey?

 For further information, contact email@example.com